mitre/fhir-exercises/Exercise_4/docs/part-1.md

 **Given the highly sensitive nature of data potentially contained within the EHR, significant regulatory and programmatic considerations come into play.**

-To learn more about PII, PHI, and HIPAA, please expand the clipboards below.
+To learn more about personally identifiable information (PII), protected health information (PHI), and The Health Insurance Portability and Accountability Act of 1996 (HIPAA), please expand the clipboards below.

 ??? example "PII and PHI Information and Concerns"
     * Before potentially accessing EHR data, it is important to note that such information is considered highly sensitive and is subject to considerable safeguards.
-Specifically, much of the data contained within an EHR carries a legal designation of Personnally Identifiable Information (PII) and Protected Health Information (PHI).
+Specifically, much of the data contained within an EHR carries a legal designation of Personally Identifiable Information (PII) and Protected Health Information (PHI).
     * PII is information that can be used to distinguish or trace an individual's identity, either alone or when combined with other personal or identifying information that is linked or linkable to a specific individual.
         * Source: Glossary of NIH Terms [https://grants.nih.gov/grants/glossary.htm#P](https://grants.nih.gov/grants/glossary.htm#P){target=_blank}
     * PHI is information that relates to: